-Continue pressing the whistle button until ProtoSounds sounds two bell dings (signifying that ProtoSounds has been programmed to sound the horn in neutral).
+ProtoSounds® has been programmed to sound the horn in neutral).
 Turn the throttle off and then on again to "Lock-In" your selection.
 Now, whenever you are in neutral, you can blow the horn with the transformer whistle button.
-To reset ProtoSounds to its original factory setting of no horn in neutral, repeat the above procedure but keep pressing the whistle button in Feature 25 until ProtoSounds only dings once instead of twice.
+To reset ProtoSounds® to its original factory setting of no horn in neutral, repeat the above procedure but keep pressing the whistle button in Feature 25 until ProtoSounds® only dings once instead of twice.

-Note: When "Horn In Neutral" is set, the bell will only operate with a separate bell button and the horn will not sound in neutral if the transformer throttle setting is over 11 volts.
-At 11 volts or higher, ProtoSounds may arm the coil coupler for operation whenever the whistle button is pressed and the engine is in neutral.
+Note: When "Whistle In Neutral" is set, the bell will only operate with a separate bell button and the horn will not sound in neutral if the transformer throttle setting is over 11 volts.
+At 11 volts or higher, ProtoSounds® may arm the coil coupler for operation whenever the whistle button is pressed and the engine is in neutral.